You’re likely here because you have a problem. You’re experiencing one or more of the following;

-Our founder Amal Graafstra first implanted two RFID transponders into each of his hands in 2005.
-Since then he's been engaged in development of this technology, and is acutely aware of transponder technology, brain/computer neural interface technologies, and has a good grasp on what the current state of the art is capable of, and what it's not.
+Our founder Amal Graafstra first implanted an RFID transponder into each of his hands in 2005.
+Since then he’s been engaged in development of this technology, and is acutely aware of transponder technology, brain/computer neural interface technologies, and has a good grasp on what the current state of the art is capable of, and what it is not.
 Below is his open letter to you and others suffering from these phenomenon.

-The first thing I want to say to you is, "You're not crazy".
-The second thing I want to say to you is, "You don't have a chip implant".
-Let me explain what's happened to you...
+The first thing I want to say to you is, “You’re not crazy”.
+The second thing I want to say to you is, “You don’t have a chip implant”.
+I have been developing chip implant technology since 2005.
+I know what it is capable of and what it is not capable of.
+Let me explain what has happened to you, and why it has nothing to do with chip implants.

-Ever since I implanted RFID transponders into my hands in 2005, I've been getting emails from people all over the world who are looking for my help.
-They believe they have been implanted against their will with "a chip" that is causing problems for them.
-They either believe they are being tracked by another party (ex-partner, the government, aliens, etc.) or that "the chip" is causing them pain, or to hear voices, or to think undesirable thoughts, etc.
+Ever since I implanted RFID transponders into my hands in 2005, I’ve been getting emails from people all over the world who are looking for my help.
+They believe they have been implanted against their will with “a chip” or some for of electronics that is causing problems for them.
+They believe that “the chip” is causing them pain, or to hear voices which seem to know their thoughts, or to think undesirable thoughts in general, etc.

 I started investigating cases